 How is pain and suffering compensation calculated?

-Like all personal injury claims, compensation for pain and suffering as part of broken chair accident claims is calculated according to severity.
+Like all personal injury compensation claims, the payout for pain and suffering as part of broken chair accident claims is calculated according to severity.
 How severe the injury sustained is will determine what type of payout each claimant will receive.

 What is the average payout for a personal injury claim UK?